Tramshy/sts-map-generator/README.md

 * PointsOfInterestForThisLayerType
   - The prefabs to spawn for this layer type.

+### MapGeneration Fields
+* _pathPrefab
+  - The prefab for the path used between nodes on the map.
+The system can handle both a `LineRenderer` and `UI` approach.
+This means that if this prefab has a `LineRenderer` component, the path will be created using it, otherwise the system will copy this prefab several times and space out as individual path objects.
+* _xPadding
+  - The padding between the left and right edges of the map background in pixel units.
+* The remaining fields can be ignored.

 ### Creating Base Setup
 Navigate to `Tools/StS-Like Generation/Create Basic Setup for Scene` in the top menu.
 This will create a basic setup for you to adjust.
 You must create a UI `EventSystem` for this to work.
 It is also recommended to set the scene's main camera to the `Render Camera` of the `Map Canvas`.